pleasefindmethis.com

 How to ask for help finding a discontinued item

-The best requests are specific enough that helpers do not waste time sending the same wrong listing.
+The best requests are specific enough that people do not waste time sharing the same wrong listing.
 You do not need perfect information, but you do need constraints.
 A strong request explains what the item is, why near matches fail, where it needs to ship, and what proof would make a source acceptable.

 • help me find discontinued item